Biswajit-sow/Biswajit-sow/README.md

 - 🔭 I’m currently explore AI & ML libaries and theirs fundamentals

-- 🌱 I’m currently working in **My Logic building Ability and System Engineering**
+- 🌱 I’m currently working in **My Logic building Ability and AI & ML Pipeline**

 - 💪Life Goal: **To secure a position where respect and knowledge matter more than money**
 - ⚡Carrer Aim: **Aiming to grow continuously and become a successful Data Scientist.**